-This program is universally adopted by Wagyu breeders to ensure sustainability of the breed from the closed genetic base.
-The principle is to cross cows from Frame sires to Marbling sires.
+To make it practical for breeders, the principle is to cross cows from Frame sires to Marbling sires.
 Cows from Marbling sires are joined to Frame sires.

-Large size, excellent maternal and good marbling sire
+Large size, excellent maternal and moderate marbling sire

-Itozakura, Fujiyoshi (also called Shimane) & Okayama lines exhibiting maternal traits
+Itozakura, Shimane (Fujiyoshi) & Okayama lines exhibiting maternal traits

-Small size, best marbling and poor maternal sire
+Small size, best marbling and moderate maternal sire

-100% to high Tajima with highest marbling EBVs
+100% to high Tajima from Hyōgo often with highest marbling EBVs

-Large size, excellent maternal and good marbling sire
+Large size, excellent maternal including milk and moderate marbling sire

 Tottori & Hiroshima prefectures which comprise Kedaka, Touhou substrains; and exhibiting maternal traits

-Medium size, strong marbling and average maternal sire
+Medium size, strong marbling and medium maternal sire

 High Tajima, including Kumanami line with strong marbling EBVs